 BJP will fall short of majority says SAD MP Gujral

-New Delhi, May 10: The BJP would fall short of an absolute majority, but will be able to form the government with the help of allies, Rajya Sabha MP and Shiromani Akali Dal leader, Naresh Gujral has said.
+New Delhi, May 10: The Bharatiya Janata Party (BJP) would fall short of an absolute majority, but will be able to form the government with the help of allies, Rajya Sabha MP and Shiromani Akali Dal leader, Naresh Gujral has said.

 While campaigning in Jalandhar, Gujral said that the BJP may fall short of a majority, but there would be a stable coalition government in place.
 All the allies will get a true representation in the Cabinet as per the number of their seats, he also said.